Background

 FDA: Recommended Acceptable Intake Limits for Nitrosamine Drug Substance-Related Impurities (NDSRIs)

-This document outlines acceptable intake limits for specific Nitrosamine impurities related to drug substances, helping companies establish safe levels in their products
+This document outlines acceptable intake limits for specific nitrosamine impurities related to drug substances, helping companies establish safe levels in their products

 European Medicines Regulatory Network: Implementation of the CHMP Opinion pursuant to Article 5(3) of Regulation (EC) No 726/2004 for nitrosamine impurities in human medicines